 There are two routes to the Good Friday fixture.
 The first of which states that qualifying runners must have run three times on the AW in Britain, Ireland or France, or twice at one of these AW tracks and once on the dirt at Meydan.
 Each of these runs must have taken place between 20th October of the preceding year and the Saturday before Good Friday.
 All qualifying runners wishing to line up in the respective races will then be ranked according to their official BHA rating, with the top-rated runners making the final field of twelve.

 The second method in which a runner may make it to Finals Day is to win a Fast Track Qualifier.
 These are specially designated events that are announced before the start of the season and take place at various tracks in Britain, Ireland and France.
-Winning one of these contests guarantees a free place in the corresponding Championship event, irrespective of BHA rating.
+Winning one of these contests makes way for a free place in the corresponding Championship event, irrespective of BHA rating.
 There are four Fast Track Qualifiers for each of the races on Finals Day – barring the Apprentice Handicap.

 Runners are entitled to win Fast Track Qualifiers in more than one race category but must make a final decision 48-hours before Finals Day as to which race they wish to race in.
 Any filly or mare who wins a Fast Track Qualifier in the Sprint or Mile division qualifies both for the final related to that qualifier, and the Fillies’ and Mares’ race on Finals Day – again having to settle on a specific race at the 48-hour declaration stage.